-While the western Portuguese city of Mafra offers plenty of things to do, there’s no skimming over its shining beacon: the Palacio de Mafra, one of Europe’s largest and most extravagant palaces that boasts a 90-meter-long library among a host of fascinating architecture and art pieces.
+While the western Portuguese town offers plenty of things to do, there’s no skimming over its shining beacon: the Palacio de Mafra, one of Europe’s largest and most extravagant palaces that boasts a 90-meter-long library among a host of fascinating architecture and art pieces.

-Easily accessible on guided tours that included pickup and dropoff in Lisbon, it’s one of the most impressive half-day activities.
+Easily accessible on guided tours that included pickup and dropoff in Lisbon, it’s one of the most impressive and stress-free half-day activities.

-32 – Greet the zebras at Lisbon Zoo
+31 – Meet the zebras at the esteemed Lisbon Zoo

 A perfect activity for traveling families (or anyone who loves animals, really), the Lisbon Zoo is a regular hit amongst international travelers.

-Since originally opening its doors in 1884, the zoo (also knows as the Jardim Zoologico), has grown its collection to over 2,000 animals, encompassing more than 350 different species of all shapes, sizes, and colors, from all different corners of the globe.
+Since originally opening its doors in 1884, the zoo (also known as the Jardim Zoologico), has grown its collection to over 2,000 animals, encompassing more than 350 different species of all shapes, sizes, and colors, from all different corners of the globe.

-33 – Take a buggy tour in Sintra
+32 – Join a buggy tour for a new perspective of Sintra

 And, of course, nothing can quite compare to the feeling of utter freedom and weightlessness, plummeting toward Earth at terminal velocity with the wind in your face.